MEET THE PEOPLE – WHO ARE THE PEOPLE BEHIND THE MEXICAN FOOD SCENE IN LONDON PART II

 Her Sopes just the way her Mother makes them!
 Make sure you check her seafood recipes where she shares many traditional dishes from Ensenada.

 Her priority right now is her family, however, she likes the idea of being involved in projects where she could make food for people.
-She would also love the possibility of sharing her knowledge and recipes to magazines.
+She would also love the possibility of sharing her knowledge and recipes with magazines.
 Right now, she’s enjoying working on her project Cooking Comadres where she shares he passion for food with friends.
 She has big plans for this project so make sure you follow her on any of her social media sites for updates.

 - Karla is a big fan of the amazing things happening right now in Baja.
-She is a big supporter of people making a difference in Mexican cuisine such as Diego Hernandez Baquedano and Enrique Olvera
+She is a big supporter of people making a difference in Mexican cuisines such as Diego Hernandez Baquedano and Enrique Olvera

 - Karla is a big fan of Italian food